-Missing out on sleep may produce the brain to stop producing new cells show a new study.
+Missing out on sleep may cause the brain to stop producing new cells show a new study.

-A team from Princeton University found a lack of sleep unnatural the hippocampus, a brain region involved in forming memories.
+A team from Princeton University found a lack of sleep affected the hippocampus, a brain region involved in forming memories.
 The research in Proceedings of the National Academy of Science showed a stress hormone causes the effect.
-UK expert said it would be fascinating to see if too modest rather than no sleep had the same consequence.
+UK expert said it would be interesting to see if too little rather than no sleep had the same consequence.

 The researchers compared animals that were deprived of sleep for 72 hours with others who were not.

 They found those who missed out on rest had higher levels of the stress hormone corticosterone.

 They also produced significantly fewer new brain cells in a particular region of the hippocampus.

 When the animals’ corticosterone levels were kept at a constant level, the reduction in cell proliferation was abolished.
 Read The Full Story…